daniel-sudz/UWB-Hackathon/README.md

 ```

 ### Image Format
-It should be in jpg but maybe not, I need to figure that out.
-I think firebase accepts a zip files, so you will need to convert the base 64 to a file and zip everything up in the way it wants.
+It should be in jpg